 The Calvin Library, at the center of the campus, serves students of both the college and the seminary.
-Its 330,000-volume collection of books and bound periodicals is distributed over three floors of open stacks, which are arranged according to the Library of Congress classification.
-More than 2,060 current periodicals are available for use in the library.
+Its 340,000-volume collection of books and bound periodicals is distributed over three floors of open stacks, which are arranged according to the Library of Congress classification.
+More than 2,160 current periodicals are available for use in the library.
 Two major microfiche collections, The Library of American Civilization and The Library of English Literature, are part of the 20,000-item collection of microfilm, microfiche, and microcards.
 The library, which is air conditioned, can seat 1,100 persons, mainly in individual study carrels and at tables.
 There are also seminar rooms and a spacious lounge.

 Several special collections are housed in the library.
-The H. H. Meeter Calvinism Research Collection, located on the balcony of Heritage Hall, is one of the most extensive collections of books and articles on John Calvin and Calvinism available anywhere.
-The lower level of Heritage Hall houses the Colonial Origins Collection, which consists of manuscripts, archives, and other records of the Christian Reformed Church, its leaders, its Dutch origins, and closely related institutions.
+The H. H. Meeter Calvinism Research Collection, located on the third floor of the library, is one of the most extensive collections of books and articles on John Calvin and Calvinism available anywhere.
+The Colonial Origins Collection, which consists of manuscripts, archives, and other records of the Christian Reformed Church, its leaders, its Dutch origins, and closely related institutions is located on the first floor of the library.
 The Calvin Library is a partial depository of government documents, holding approximately 120,000 items.
 The Cayvan Room with its many recordings and tapes is available for both the study and enjoyment of music.